YousefED/SyncedStore/docs/docs/api/index.md

 - Instead of data types like Y.Map, and Y.Array, can we just use plain Javascript objects and arrays?
   - e.g.: `store.outer.inner.property = value` instead of `doc.getMap("inner").getMap("outer").getMap("inner").get("value")`
 - Instead of having to call `.observe` manually, can we integrate with a Reactive Functional Programming library to do this automatically?
-  - e.g.: wrap your code in `autorun` or use `useReactive` (React), or Vue's reactive model and automatically observe all used values from the store.
+  - e.g.: wrap your code in `autorun` or use `useSyncedStore` (React), or Vue's reactive model and automatically observe all used values from the store.

 Would love to hear your feedback!